chaimfn/docker-reverse-proxy-http-rtmp/README.md

 # Intro:
 Here is an example of reverse-proxy to some web-apps, all on docker. <br />
 We running some apps as docker-containers without public ports, and publishing them by reverse-proxy (nginx), which is a docker-container too. <br />
-The reverse-proxy is published as ssl (with self-signd-certificate), and so does each app behind it. <br />
+The reverse-proxy is published as ssl (with self-signd-certificate).<br />
-Each app is published (by reverse-proxy) with its domain.
-And because of that, with its ssl-cert (self-signd). <br />
+In this example, the reverse-proxy routing is based on domain names.<br />
 All docker containers (in this example) are going to communicate each other by internal DNS names (instead of IPs), and so the reverse-proxy config.<br />
-This is possible because of using common-network, see ```compose.yaml``` file, first code-block.
+This is possible because of using common-network, see ```compose.yaml``` file, lines 1, 12, 18 and 26.

 # Steps: